ioer-dresden/jupyter-book-nfdi4biodiversity/CONTRIBUTING.md

 (heading-target)=
 # 6. Semantic Versioning

 The book is automatically versioned using the [python-semantic-release](https://python-semantic-release.readthedocs.io/en/latest/).
 It follows the [Semantic Version Specification](https://semver.org/) (MAJOR.MINOR.PATCH).
-Please follow the [Semantic Commit Message Conventions](https://semantic-release.gitbook.io/semantic-release#commit-message-format).
-Our continuous integration will pick up commit messages and bump versions accordingly.
+Please follow the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/) for writing your commit messages (see also [Semantic Commit Message Conventions](https://semantic-release.gitbook.io/semantic-release#commit-message-format)).
+Our continuous integration will pick up commit messages, bump versions accordingly, and update [the Changelog](/CHANGELOG.html).

-Since this training material consists of a mixture of code, comments, documentation and results, we suggest to follow the below examples.
+Since these training materials consists of a mixture of code, comments, documentation and results, we suggest to follow the below examples.

 (heading-target)=
 ## Documentation, descriptions or any code comments changed